Ashutosh0x/gpt-oss-20b-red-teaming/README.md

 6) Reproduce in notebook
 Open `notebooks/submit_repro.ipynb` and run all cells.
 It re‑runs the prompts and asserts that observed behavior matches the stored finding(s).

-### Submission tips
-- Upload up to 5 findings (each as a separate private Kaggle Dataset) and attach them to your Kaggle Writeup.
-- Keep the Writeup under 3,000 words; include strategy, discovery process, tooling, threat analysis, and lessons learned.
-- Optional: link this repo (tag a release), and include the repro notebook.

 ### Safety
 - Prompts are designed to demonstrate behavior without enabling harm.
 Avoid adding actionable instructions.